sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 In preparation for your Calibration Session with your People Partner, all Managers are required to complete the following pre-work:

 1. Complete all downward reviews for your direct reports utilizing the SBI model.
-Click [here](../giving-feedback.md) to review best practices for Impact Review writting.
+Click [here](../giving-feedback.md) to review best practices for Impact Review writing.
 2. Log into Lattice and use the tag/note function in the Lattice [calibration module](https://help.lattice.com/hc/en-us/articles/4414854692119-Add-and-Manage-Calibration-Notes).
 You can find instructions on how to use the tag/notes section in [this training video](https://sourcegraph.continu.co/#/view/videos/642213c5bfa8373fc261ed6a)
-3. In Lattice, Managers are expected to place each of their direct reports into one of the following categories for both [Skill and Values](../teammate-sentiment/impact-reviews/index.md#rating-definitions): Exceeding High Bar, Meeting High Bar, Not Meeting High Bar.
+3. In Lattice, Managers are expected to place each of their direct reports into one of the following categories for [Performance](../teammate-sentiment/impact-reviews/index.md#rating-definitions): Distinguised Performance, Superior Performance, Meets Performance Expectations, Partially Successful Performance, Unsuccessful Performance.
 Additionally, Managers will be required to note who they are considering putting up for promotion.
 4. Review the below resources:

 - Read this entire handbook page start to finish and educate yourself on ["mitigating unconcious bias"](#mitigating-unconscious-bias)
-- Review our ["rating definitions"](../teammate-sentiment/impact-reviews/index.md#rating-definitions) and have a clear understanding of our 9-box and the difference between meeting, exceeding, and not exceeding our high bar
+- Review our ["rating definitions"](../teammate-sentiment/impact-reviews/index.md#rating-definitions) and have a clear understanding of the difference between Distinguised Performance, Superior Performance, Meets Performance Expectations, Partially Successful Performance, and Unsuccessful Performance.
 - Watch this [calibration training](https://sourcegraph.continu.co/#/view/videos/642213c5bfa8373fc261ed6a) video
 - Review your team's [career framework](../../../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) to ensure you're well versed on levels... you can also review our [company-wide level framework here](../../../../../benefits-pay-perks/pay-expenses/compensation/leveling-guide.md#job-levels-at-sourcegraph)